Diplomatic Aircraft Clearance Procedures for Foreign State Aircraft To Operate in United States National Airspace

 f.
 Search and rescue operations.

 g.
 Mechanical or weather delay.

 h.
 Amendment to a previously approved application involving a change in aircraft, tail number, call sign, officer-in-charge, or number of passengers.

-• Foreign governments should not assume that a short-notice request will be approved.
-Instead, state vessels should move toward the United States, or within the United States, in accordance with an approved diplomatic clearance.
+• Foreign governments should not assume that a short-notice amendment request will be approved.
+Instead, state vessels should move toward the United States, or within the United States, in accordance with the initially approved diplomatic clearance.
 Movement should not occur based on a pending request or amendment.

-• For purposes of diplomatic aircraft clearance, the Department of State considers a senior government official to be a cabinet minister or a 3-star general/flag officer, and above.
+• For purposes of diplomatic aircraft clearance, the Department of State considers a senior government official to be a cabinet minister or a three-star general/flag officer, and above.

 • A medical emergency request must include information about the patient’s condition and the name and phone number of the hospital where the patient will be treated.
 A routine medical appointment is not considered a medical emergency.